Skip to content

 United States

-Import charges on printed books are often low, but zero charges cannot be guaranteed.
 Any applicable duties, taxes, postal charges, or carrier processing fees are decided at import by U.S. Customs and Border Protection and the delivery carrier.
+Do not assume a zero-charge entry just because an order value is low.

 Canada